JuanCaicedo/speaking/README.md

 professional and open source work.
 Developers will learn how to leverage their skills and knowledge from web development to towards creating reusable and distributable CLA's.

+# Integrating React into an existing application

+When you outgrow your client-side architecture, you don't always have the liberty to build another one from scratch.
+What if you could move to the latest and greatest, without throwing out what you've previously built?
+This talk will showcase how we did this at SpanishDict.com, by adding a fast, responsive, and scalable React app into the middle of our server-rendered, jQuery-powered site.
+Specifically, we'll cover the topics of code reuse (in js and styling), data sharing, and integrating a new build process.
+By the end, developers will be better able to assess how reimagining their client-side could fit into their established web apps.

+# Focus on less

+Recent research has shown that you have a limited quantity of the most crucial
+resource: your attention.
+Yet as a developer, your attention is often pulled in a hundred different directions.
+In this talk, we will establish the importance of minimizing your focus as much as possible and how it can boost the quality of your work.
+We'll go through tricks I've learned to avoid letting distractions get the best of me, ranging from the technical (like using custom notifications to alert when a CI build is finished) to the everyday (like journaling during programming).
+This talk will combine modern psychology, tech, and practicality.
+By the end, developers will be better able to identify sources of distraction in their work and find strategies to combat them.